Yonder Carolina tells local and regional stories through photography, art and digital media.

 Updated May 2024

 In March of 1988, Archaeologist Tom Padget wrote to Bob Pearson at the Department of Transportation and recommended swift relocation of the cemetery.
-While the cemetery did not meet the criteria for placement on the National Register of Historic Places, Padgett deemed it worthy of saving due to the presence of Maria Polk’s grave, the grandmother of President James K Polk, along with other relatives of the late President.
+While the cemetery did not meet the criteria for placement on the National Register of Historic Places, Padgett deemed it worthy of saving due to the presence of Maria Polk’s grave, the grandmother of President James K. Polk, along with other relatives of the late President.
 Site manager at the time, Joyce White along with archeologist Jack Wilson, were instrumental in providing a location to re-inter the cemetery at the President James K. Polk State Historic Site, now the present location of the Polk cemetery.